 'Russell and Husserl: The Odd Couple'

 'Lord John Russell and Crimes Against Humanity: The Great Famine Tribunal'

 Nancy Doubleday (McMaster University)

 'Paths to Peace Praxis through the Russell Archives: Wildness, Pedagogy and Engaged Learning'

-Master Class on Russell's In Praise of Idleness (text) > > There are many excellent holtels in the area around Trinity College for > conference participants to choose from.
-Below is a selection of hotels in > decending order of expense.
+Master Class on Russell's In Praise of Idleness (text)

+There are many excellent hotels in the area around Trinity College for conference participants to choose from.
+Below is a selection of hotels in descending order of expense.